 As an employer, you may allow this.
 Many employers, however, will wish to cap the maximum holiday accrual.
 You can do this on a daily, weekly, monthly, or quarterly basis.
 Obviously, the longer the reference period, the fairer the accrual cap is.

-Given that there will be periods where variable hours employees do not work, there is also the practical problem of how they actually take holiday.
-The WTR make clear that employees should actually have time off work.
+Given that there will be periods where variable hours employees do not work, there is also the practical problem of how they take holiday.
+The WTR make clear that employees should have time off work.
 Myhrtoolkit is of course a useful way of ensuring that employees take the holiday they should.

 Say a variable hours employee wishes to be on holiday for a whole day or week.
 How many hours’ holiday do they need to book?